PaulleDemon/PyUIBuilder/docs/intro.md

 ### Variable names

-To modify variable name, change the widget name attributes, if there are duplicate names, the code generation engine will automatically add a count.
+To modify variable name, change the widget name attributes, if there are duplicate names, the code generation engine will automatically add a count to the the variable name, eg: var1, var2.

 Every widget name will be converted to snake case.

 ![widget name](./assets/widgetname.png)